clouren/SPEX/SPEX/Tcov/README.txt

 SPEX/Tcov: comprehensive test coverage for SPEX.

 Requires Linux.
-Type "make" to compile, and then "make run" to run the tests, or "make vtests" to run the tests with valgrind for memory leakage checking.
+Type "make" to compile, and run the tests, or "make vtests" to run the tests with valgrind for memory leakage checking.